krzysiekpiasecki/Lissajous/README.md

 # Lissajous

 HTTP server deployed on Heroku, generating Lissajous curves animations (GIF), written in GO programming language.
-Implementation inspired by the example from the book 'The Go Programming Language'.
+Implementation inspired by the example from the book "The Go Programming Language".

 <p align="center">
   <br>